Integrated Bachelor's and Master's Degree

 - Three letters of recommendation

-- Identify and meet with a Graduate advisor
+- Meet with a graduate faculty advisor

 Almost all students in the Graduate Program in Biological Systems Engineering, except those in MS Plan II, are employed as Graduate Student Researchers (GSR), Teaching Assistants (TA), or hold fellowships.
 Those in Plan II, while not usually hired as GSR, can still find funding by becoming a TA in the Department of Biological and Agricultural Engineering or another department.
 Learn more about funding a graduate degree here.